damfle/rkllm_openai/README.md

 A high-performance OpenAI-compatible API server for RKLLM (Rockchip Large Language Model) with multi-model support, lazy loading, and automatic resource management.

+> **Note**: This project is based on [RKNN-LLM](https://github.com/airockchip/rknn-llm) by Rockchip.
+It provides an OpenAI-compatible API layer for RKLLM models with enhanced multi-model support and resource management.

 ## Features

 - **OpenAI API Compatibility**: Drop-in replacement for OpenAI API endpoints